 On August 15, 2022, The U.K. became the first to authorize a vaccine that targets both the original COVID-19 virus from 2020 as well as the increasingly common Omicron BA.1 variant.
 The vaccine made by Moderna was approved by Britain’s Medicines and Healthcare products Regulatory Agency and their scientific advisory body, the Commission on Human Medicines.
 The booster, Spikevax bivalent Original/Omicron, is 50 micrograms, with half dedicated to each strain.
 It had side effects similar to the original Moderna booster dose.

 A week later on August 22, 2022, Pfizer and BioNTech followed suit in in the U.S., submitting an Emergency Use Authorization for their Omicron BA.4/BA.5 bivalent vaccine for people 12 and older.
 On August 31, 2022 the FDA approved the amended EUA for the Moderna and Pfizer-BioNTech COVID-19 bivalent vaccines as a single use booster at least two months following a primary or booster dose.
-As of October 12, 2022, the Moderna COVID-19 Bivalent is authorized for individuals 6 years of age or older and the Pfizer-BioNTech COVID-19 Bivalent is authorized for individuals 5 years of age and older.
+As of December 8, 2022 the Moderna and Pfizer-BioNTech COVID-19 Bivalent is authorized for individuals 6 months or older.